Accessibility Tools

 A total hip replacement involves removing the existing arthritis and placing a metal cup in the socket and a metal stem down the femur.
 There is a plastic, polyethylene, liner that is placed between the metal ball and socket to provide non metal-on-metal weight bearing surfaces.
 After a hip resurfacing patients are generally allowed to bear weight as tolerated.

 This procedure can be done through an anterior or posterior approach.
 Robotic guidance may also be used in your hips replacement for component position accuracy.
-Ask Dr. Domb at your visit which approach would work best for you.
+Ask one of the world-renowned experts at the American Hip Institute at your visit which approach would work best for you.

 Hip Resurfacing